CuriousOne23/WhenMathPrays/docs/interactive_editor_user_guide.md

 **Goal:** Understand impact of primitive changes on outcomes

 **Workflow:**
-1. Press 'F' to enable fixed view (prevents auto-zoom)
+1. Modify single primitive at one event
-2. Modify single primitive at one event
+2. Observe trajectory deviation magnitude
-3. Observe trajectory deviation magnitude
+3. Use primitive gauge to record exact values tested
-4. Use primitive gauge to record exact values tested
+4. Double-click marker to reset and test different values, or save when satisfied
-5. Cancel (ESC) to test different values, or save when satisfied
+5. **Pro tip:** Use Counterfactual Explorer (Shift+Click) to test many values quickly without modifying data

 ### 5. Counterfactual Explorer (NEW)
 **Definition:** *Counterfactual thinking* is a clinical psychology term for exploring "what might have been" - examining how outcomes would differ if past events had unfolded differently.
 This tool provides real-time counterfactual analysis for relationship trajectories.